Indexes (Sidekick Version 1.x)¶

 (Note: User-created indexes are stored in an index repository within the Binary Ninja User Directory and available across binaries and Binary Ninja application sessions.)

-Auto-Generating Indexer Scripts
+Auto-Generating Indexer Scripts¶

-The Generate button in the Create New Indexer dialog automatically generates a script based on the description.
 The script is generated using a LLM (Large Language Model).
 We are constantly improving the LLM to generate better scripts.
-You can use the generated script as a starting point for your own script.

-Editing Indexes
+Editing Indexes¶

 To edit an index, open the Edit Topic dialog using any of the following methods: